Earp Vendetta Ride: Background

 After a long-simmering feud and increasing animosity and threats, Tombstone town Marshal Virgil Earp, Assistant Town Marshal Morgan Earp, and temporary deputy marshals Wyatt Earp and Doc Holliday confronted outlaw Cowboys Billy Claiborne, Ike and Billy Clanton, and Tom and Frank McLaury in the Gunfight at the O.K.
 Corral on October 26, 1881.
 The 30-second gunfight is generally regarded as the most famous gunfight in the history of the American Wild West.
 The lawmen killed three of the Cowboys during the gunfight.
 Ike Clanton filed murder charges, and after a month-long preliminary hearing, Justice of the Peace Wells Spicer found that the lawmen had acted within their duty.
-But Spicer's finding did not end the matter for Clanton and other Cowboys.
+However, Spicer's finding did not end the matter for Clanton and other Cowboys.

 Attempted murder of Virgil Earp

 At about 11:30 pm on December 28, 1881, just over two months after the Gunfight at the O.K.
-Corral, three men ambushed Virgil Earp as he walked from Schieffelin Hall back to the Cosmopolitan Hotel, where the Earps had moved for mutual support and protection.
+Corral, three men ambushed Virgil Earp as he walked from Schieffelin Hall back to the Cosmopolitan Hotel where the Earps had moved for mutual support and protection.
 He was hit in the back and upper left arm by about 20 buckshot pellets, shattering his humerus.
 Dr. George Goodfellow, who treated him, had to remove 5.5 in of bone.
 Wyatt telegraphed U.S. Marshal Crawley Dake.
 He requested appointment as Deputy U.S. Marshal for eastern Pima County and authority to form a posse.

 Commenting on Earp's request to Dake, the Weekly Arizona Miner wrote on December 30, 1881 about the repeated threats received by the Earps and others.

 For some time, the Earps, Doc Holliday, Tom Fitch and others who upheld and defended the Earps in their late trial have received, almost daily, anonymous letters, warning them to leave town or suffer death, supposed to have been written by friends of the Clanton and McLowry boys, three of whom the Earps and Holliday killed and little attention was paid to them as they were believed to be idle boasts but the shooting of Virgil Earp last night shows that the men were in earnest.